static site checker

 These options are only available on the command line:

--f file Load configuration from file, which should be
+-f file Load a configuration from a file, which should

 FORMAT below.
 This should be an absolute path.